What’s more expensive … your dog’s kibble or the bag it comes in?

 But you need to know that your food won’t last as long.

 How long your pet food lasts once it’s opened depends on where the fats are from.
-If your dog’s kibble is beef, then pet food industry expert Steve Brown recommends you use the bag up within 3 weeks.
+If your dog’s kibble is beef, then you need to use the bag up within 3 weeks.

 It’s true that larger bags of food will cost you less, but your dog needs to get through that bag in 2 to 3 weeks before it goes rancid.